Franco Muñoz

-Franco Martín Muñoz Rodríguez (born 6 February 1999) is a Uruguayan footballer who plays as a midfielder for Juventud de Las Piedras in the Uruguayan Primera División.
+Franco Martín Muñoz Rodríguez (born 6 February 1999) is a Uruguayan footballer who plays as a midfielder for Brazilian club Betim.

 Career

 Juventud

 Muñoz signed his first professional contract with the club in August 2017.
 He made his competitive debut for the club later on that year, coming on as a late substitute for Alejandro Reyes in a 3-2 defeat to Cerro.